justeslam/offsec2/notes/outtakes.md

 - If you start seeing sqli error stuff, start intercepting requests and seeing if parameters are defined in the response.
 Also, look for sqli on the web for the software version.
 - Make sure your slashes ('/', '\') are right when you're running commands, especially impacket
 - When echo -n "hash" | base64 -d doesn't work, try adding | xxd at the end
+- If password is encrypted, look up the encrypted used by the service,company,file type that you found it in, such as VNC
+- What's unique to your user.. there is often a story that's being played.. the person creating the machines wants to express themselves
+- For directory traversals, try to start with a '/', so "http://192.168.165.43/index.php?p=backup/../../../../../../../../"
+- This resource has good ways to escalate privs on linux with a single command, "https://materials.rangeforce.com/tutorial/2019/11/07/Linux-PrivEsc-SUID-Bit/"
+- If you're pentesting webapp, look at the names of the cookies, if you don't know what it is, look into it and get a better understanding of the software and vulnerabilities on the backend
+- If you have a supposed password and its not working, try best64 rules, i was just stuck on one where there was an extra letter at the end of the password.. it something is out of the norm, don't take it for granted, in this case, the password i knew existed was changeme but it came out as changeme1 when i decrypted the sql hash